 Plants are easiest to spot when blooming, typically in May.
 Following flowering, umbrella-like clusters of shiny seed pods form.
 Individual seeds are ¼” long, grouped in pairs, and have insect-like antennae structures on top.
 A deep taproot makes control efforts difficult, and plants need to be handled with care since they can cause skin sensitivity.

 Wild chervil prefers moist, rich soil but tolerates a wide range of growing conditions.
-Once established, it can spread rapidly along stream corridors, choking out other plants and reducing wildlife habitat.
+Once established, it can spread rapidly along stream corridorsCorridors Wildlife corridor: a stretch of habitat that connects natural areas separated by human land use, choking out other plants and reducing wildlife habitat.
 Fortunately, seeds appear to be short-lived (around 2 years) in the soil.

 Wild chervil can be managed through hand pulling when soil is moist.
 It is important to dig out the whole taproot, as plants resprout from the root.
 Take care to avoid skin contact by wearing gloves, as handling it can cause skin irritation.
 Avoid working in areas where plants have already set seed.